Spiritual Warfare: Sword of the Spirit 4 (the sword)

 Psalm 56:3-4: “When I am afraid, I will trust in You.
 In God, whose word I praise, in God I trust; I will not be afraid.
 What can mortal man do to me?”

-Psalm 57:9-11: “I will praise You, O Lord, among the nations; I will sing of You among the peoples.
-For great is Your love, reaching to the heavens; Your faithfulness reaches to the skies.
-Be exalted, O God, above the heavens; let Your glory be over all the earth.”
+Psalm 57:9-11 (KJV): “I will praise Thee, O Lord, among the people: I will sing unto Thee among the nations.
+For Thy mercy is great unto the heavens, and Thy truth unto the clouds.
+Be Thou exalted, O God, above the heavens: let Thy glory be above all the earth.”

-Psalm 59:1,9-10,16-17: “Deliver me from my enemies, O God; protect me from those who rise up against me… O my strength, I watch for You; You, O God, are my fortress, my loving God.
-God will go before me… But I will sing of Your strength, in the morning I will sing of Your love; for You are my fortress, my refuge in times of trouble.
-O my Strength, I sing praise to You; You, O God, are my fortress, my loving God.”
+Psalm 59:1,9-10,16: “Deliver me from my enemies, O God; protect me from those who rise up against me… O my strength, I watch for You; You, O God, are my fortress, my loving God.
+God will go before me… I will sing of Your strength, in the morning I will sing of Your love; for You are my fortress, my refuge in times of trouble.”

 Psalm 62:1-2: “My soul finds rest in God alone; my salvation comes from Him.
 He alone is my rock and my salvation; He is my fortress, I will never be shaken.”